-During 2015 a number of important milestones were achieved at the Zanaga Project.
-Furthermore, with effect from 20 May 2016, the Zanaga Mining Convention has been promulgated as a law of the RoC, following ratification by the Parliament of the RoC and publication in the Official Gazette.
+In early 2016 the Zanaga Mining Convention was promulgated as a law of the RoC, following ratification by the Parliament of the RoC and publication in the Official Gazette.
 The confirmation of the Mining Convention as a law further secures the stability the Project's fiscal and legal regime for the life of the mine.
 In addition, the Zanaga Project successfully transitioned to a significantly lower cost base which is expected to result in substantial savings going forward.